-Wickham History Society holds meetings at the Wickham Community Centre, at 7.30 pm on the fourth Tuesday of the month.
+Wickham History Society holds meetings at 7.30 pm on the fourth Tuesday of the month.
 Our programme includes a variety of guest speakers who cover both local history and wider history topics.
 We also organise visits to places of interest in the Summer.

 The annual charge for Membership is £8pp.
 Guests are welcome to attend meetings for £2.50pp.

 To join the Wickham History Society, please contact the Secretary.

 As with many societies, WHS has had to think about how we might continue to hold meetings as, under the current guidelines, it is not feasible to hold in-person meetings.

 Our meetings will be ‘virtual’ using Zoom for the foreseeable future, at least through the end of this year.

 Right to Roam

 Prior to the Great War, the great outdoors was the preserve of the rich landowning classes.
 Huge swathes of Britain were strictly off limits to the general public.
 However during the 1920’s and 30’s there was a great increase in outdoor exercise from both the working and middle classes, in part fuelled by the growth of ownership of the motor car and the introduction of cheap day excursions by the railways.
 This movement contributed to the creation of our National Parks and pathways.
 This talk explores how the rambling movement came about, the Mass Trespass on Kinder Scout in 1932 and the lasting legacy of the movement.

 Growing up in Hundred Acres in the 1940s and 50s